fusiondirectory/fusiondirectory-user-manual/source/plugins/systems/description.rst

 Description
 ===========

-The Systems plugin is used to manage all kinds of systems, servers, workstation, terminal, phones, gsm etc. in FusionDirectory.
+The Systems plugin is used to manage all kinds of systems, servers, workstation, terminal, phones, gsm ...